Peter Schreyer: Audi and Volkswagen Group

+As head of design and working in collaboration with designer Freeman Thomas and the Audi design team, Schreyer created the Audi TT.
+Initially released as a concept study at the International Motor Show Germany (IAA) in Frankfurt in 1995, the car entered series production and was released to the market in 1998.
+In 1999 it was voted best new car of the year by Auto Europe.
+In 2006, Car Design News called the Audi TT one of "the most influential automotive designs in recent time".

 Kia and Hyundai Motor Group

 Beginning in 2005, Kia focused on the European market, identifying design as central to their growth strategy — leading to the 2006 hiring of Schreyer as chief design officer.
-Schreyer has been central to a complete restyling of Kia's range, overseeing design activities at Kia's design centers in Frankfurt, Irvine, Tokyo and the Namyang Design Center in Korea.
+Schreyer oversaw design activities at Kia's design centers in Frankfurt, Irvine, Tokyo and the Namyang Design Center in Korea, and was central to a complete restyling of Kia's range and market positioning.

 Schreyer indicated in a 2010 interview that Kia had a "neutral image" - indistinguishable whether it was Korean or Japanese - and said that "it's very important that you are able to recognise a Kia at first sight".

 The Kee concept vehicle, shown at the 2007 Frankfurt Motor Show, introduced a new corporate grille to create a recognizable 'face' for the brand.
 Known as the Tiger Nose, Schreyer indicated he wanted "a powerful visual signal, a seal, an identifier.
 The front of a car needs this recognition, this expression.
 A car needs a face and I think the new Kia face is strong and distinctive.
 Visibility is vital and that face should immediately allow you to identify a Kia even from a distance".
 Commenting on the new signature grille in 2009, Schreyer said "Tigers are powerful, yet kind of friendly".
 The nose is "three-dimensional - like a face, not just a surface with a mouth drawn on it.
 From now on, we'll have it on all our cars".

-In November 2018 Schreyer was replaced by Luc Donckerwolke as the chief design officer at Hyundai-Kia; his title was updated to "President of design management for Hyundai Motor Group", responsible for the group's long-term design vision.
+In November 2018 Schreyer was replaced by Luc Donckerwolke as the chief design officer at Hyundai-Kia; Schreyer's title was updated to "President and head of design management for Hyundai Motor Group", responsible for the group's long-term design vision.

+He retired from his full-time role at the company at the end of 2023, but continues to support the organization's partnerships with educational institutions such as the Royal College of Art and initiatives such as the Hyundai-Kia Student Awards.